Tonzium/POE-health_bot/README.md

 - **Real-time Health Monitoring:** Continuously monitors the player's current health points against their maximum health points.
 - **Mana and Energy Shield Tracking:** Keeps track of current and maximum mana, as well as current and maximum energy shield levels, crucial for survival strategies in [Game Name].
 - **Automatic Health Potion Usage:** Automatically uses a health potion when the player's health drops to a critical level, ensuring the player remains alive.
+- **Optional LOGOUT feature:** Automatically exit's the game if health is too low.
+Beneficial for HARDCORE characters.